-HCDD will notify the Applicant in writing of a decision to approve or disapprove any Application no later than January 4th, 2019.
+HCDD will notify the Applicant in writing of a decision to enter into contract negotiations and final underwriting no later than June 14, 2019.
 Unless provided in writing by HCDD, no person or organization shall construe any discussions or written information provided by HCDD staff to constitute an acceptable Application or an obligation or commitment for funding.
 Applicants will be notified of HCDD's decision within 5 calendar days following the decision date.